 What are the Best Vitamin C Supplements?

 I prefer Now Foods Vitamin C-1000 Sustained Release.
 Vitamin C (ascorbic acid) with rose hips delivers a powerful punch.
-Rosehips have a large number of antioxidants and Vitamin C. Rose hips also contain phenols, flavonoids, and vitamin E.
+Rosehips have many antioxidants and vitamin C. Rose hips also contain phenols, flavonoids, and vitamin E.

 Another great choice is Majestic Pure Rosehip Oil for Face, Nails, Hair .
-This is an oil and it is excellent for hair, nails, and face.
+This is an oil, and it is excellent for hair, nails, and the face.
 This oil will also give you a powerful dose of antioxidants.
 W need collagen and protein for our hair and nails to grow.
 This oil is an excellent source of vitamin C. This oil is pure and Natural – it is cold-pressed, fresh, and high quality with no additives or fillers.

 Nature’s Way Vitamin C is another high-quality brand.
 This supplement has 25 mg of rose hips and 1000mg of ascorbic acid.
 This supplement comes in a capsule.